Retinal Disease and Diabetes

 Anyone with diabetes is at risk for diabetic retinopathy.
 This includes individuals with type one, type two, or gestational diabetes.
 Nearly half of all Americans diagnosed with diabetes will develop this condition at some point.

 There are other factors that increase the risk of diabetic retinopathy, as well.
-These include:

 - High cholesterol